great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/setup_overview.md

 ## Wrapping up

-That's all there is to the Setup step.

 From here you will move on to the next step of working with Great Expectations: Connecting to Data.